 This appellate court reminds the Boards that they can not disregard mitigation evidence and summarily try to run properly licensed individuals out of business and the profession.
 The courts are instructing the Boards it is an abuse of its discretion to suspend or revoke a licensees license based upon old convictions for which jail time has been long been served and are in no way related to the licensed conduct.

-The court calls the Board's intepretation of its regulations improper and draconian.
+The court calls the Board's interpretation of its regulations improper and draconian.
 The court rejects the Board's view that revocation is the only proper result when there is an old conviction for rape and aggravaated assault.
 The court rejects this Board's moral turpitude interpretation that no licensee can be rehabilitated 5 years after a conviction.

 Rehabilitation evidence is important.
 The Court admonishes this Board that criminal supervision is for the probation department, not a licensing board.
 A licensee currently on probation and compliant with all probation terms warrants help turning over a new leaf.
 Board sanctioned continuation of the stigma of a criminal conviction, in this new day and age - absent any factual basis - is an abuse of descretion.

 The appellate court concludes Board imposition of the highest possible financial fine, which must be paid before license reinstatement, inappropriately deprives licensees of an ability to earn a living.
-This is an unreasonable deprivation of a property interest.
+This an unreasonable deprivation of a property interest.
 In reviewing CHIRA and Board regulation, the Court concludes the lack of specific standards for the exercise of an agency's discretion in levying fines renderes the Board unable to justify this fine.
 In other words, the Court concluded absent specific criteria the fine is highly subjective and therefore an abuse of discretion.

 Please call to discuss your criminal conviction related Pennsylvania professional licensing board related discipline.